emojidao/ERC4907Box/README.md

     npm install
     npm run start
     ```
 8. After migrating your contracts head to the `client` directory and run `npm run start` to view the application in your `http://localhost:3000/`.
+Launch Ganache.
 Connect your wallet and mint your first NFT!

-9. You can check the developer console to see the transaction has and if you deploy to `rinkeby` you will be able to see the NFT on their test-net site [here](https://testnets.opensea.io/).
+9. You can check the developer console to see the transaction has and if you deploy to `Goerli` you will be able to see the NFT on their test-net site [here](https://testnets.opensea.io/).

 10. To build the application for production, use the build script.
 A production build will be in the `client/build` folder.
     ```javascript